italia/spid-cie-oidc-django/docs/HISTORICAL_KEY_REGISTRY.md

 from your entity configuration and published in the historical registry

 ![fhkr](images/fhkr.png)
-An revoked key with the motivation of the revocation.
+*The revoked key with the motivation of the revocation*.